AlexisFex/AlexisFex.github.io/Rise-of-Mortals-Player-Handbook.md

 Desperate folk who sold their soul for power — a twisted reflection of their former self, fixated on the one goal they gave their life for.

-**1. Despair** — spend a move and 2 mana to summon a **shadow** in a free space within 30 meters: 1 resilience, no unphased, no damage reduction, your size, and it counts your charisma as its speed for evasion.
-Shadows take no turns — instead, if you took the *start casting* or *finish casting* move this round, each shadow may move 5 meters and deal **armor destroying damage** to one creature in its reach when the round ends, scaled inversely by reach: short — 5 damage, medium — 3, long — 1.
-You may control up to **5 shadows**.
+**1. Despair** — spend a move and 2 mana to summon a shadow in a space within 30 meters not occupied by a creature or an object larger than size 1: 1 resilience, no unphased, no damage reduction, your size, and it counts your charisma as its speed for evasion.
+Shadows take no turns — instead, if you took the start casting or finish casting move this round, each shadow may move 5 meters and deal **armor destroying damage** to one creature in its reach when the round ends, scaled inversely by reach: short — 5 damage, medium — 3, long — 1.
+You may control up to **5 shadows** — and cannot summon a sixth while at that limit.

 **2. Gloom** — when you finish casting a spell, you may detonate up to 3 of your shadows: every creature within a dying shadow's reach is **restrained** (a move + power check, test score 1, to escape — +1 per additional exploding shadow overlapping the creature).